-As a key member of the Australian Stroke Alliance, the Royal Flying Doctor Service led major recent nation-wide survey of over 650 Australians to better understand the experiences of stroke survivors and their families in different parts of Australia.
+As a key member of the Australian Stroke Alliance, the Royal Flying Doctor Service has recently conducted a nation-wide survey of over 650 Australians to better understand the experiences of stroke survivors and their families in different parts of Australia.

-It’s not surprising that the concept of bringing the hospital to the patient was strongly supported with 86.5% of consumers endorsing a pre-hospital Mobile Stroke Unit to deliver time critical therapy.
+It’s not surprising that the concept of bringing the hospital to the patient is strongly supported with 86.5% of consumers endorsing a pre-hospital Mobile Stroke Unit to deliver time critical therapy.

 We are extremely grateful to be supported by the nation’s peak consumer organisation, the Stroke Foundation, and the country’s iconic Royal Flying Doctor Service.
 These two organisations have deep connections with stroke survivors across Australia and, through them, we listen and learn.

-As well, our Stroke Champions Network and Rural and Remote Health Advisory Council offer feedback from doctors and nurses in rural and remote hospitals.
-They continuously reinforce patients’ views regarding the urgent need for research into novel pre-hospital stroke treatment.
+As well, our Stroke Champions Network and Rural and Remote Health Advisory Council offer feedback from doctors and nurses in rural and remote hospitals throughout the nation.

 We have brought together:

 - a Strategic Advisory Council